peterjc/thapbi-pict/docs/worked_example/index.rst

 .. _worked_example:

-Worked Example with default DB
+Worked Example with Default DB
 ==============================

 The :ref:`quick_start` described a simplified use of the THAPBI PICT tool to